How Long Do I Have to Pay Alimony?

 Now, the law gives the court more guidance.
 It’s tiered by the number of years that you’ve been married.
 For example, if you have been married for less than 5 years, you pay alimony for 50% of the number of months that you’ve been married.
 If you have been married 5 to 10 years, you’re going to pay for 60% of the time that you were married.
 Alimony is typically based on one’s ability to pay and one’s needs.

-The court’s goal is to put both spouses on equal footing—they should be able to have the lifestyle they may have had while they were married.
+The court’s goal is to put both spouses on equal stance—they should be able to have the same lifestyle they may have had while they were married.
 One spouse shouldn’t be able to live in a castle and the other a hovel.
 Alimony is really meant for support.